-GFS principles are used for the detailed classification of all transactions.
-However, there are important differences in the final presentation of the consolidated budget data and the GFS.
+GFS principles are used to classify all transactions at the detail level.
+However, important differences exist in the final presentation of the consolidated budget data and the GFS.
 This is why the presentation of the government accounts in this publication differs from that published in the Reserve Bank's Quarterly Bulletin, which adheres strictly to 2014 GFSM recommendations.

-The differences between the formats used by the National Treasury and the Reserve Bank are mainly in the structure of the accounts presented, as well as the use of different labels for some items.
+The differences between the formats used by the National Treasury and the Reserve Bank are mainly in the structure of the accounts presented and the use of different labels for some items.
 It is possible, however, to accurately convert the South African government tables into a GFS table for international comparison, given that the same classification basis is used at a detailed level.